ojacques/mkdocs-git-committers-plugin-2/README.md

 - `branch` - The name of the branch to get contributors from.
 Example: 'master' (default)
 - `enterprise_hostname` - For GitHub enterprise: the enterprise hostname.
 - `docs_path` - the path to the documentation folder.
 Defaults to `docs`.
+- `cache_dir` - The path which holds the authors cache file to speed up documentation builds.
+Defaults to `.cache/plugin/git-committers/`.
+The cache file is named `page-authors.json.json`.

 If the token is not set in `mkdocs.yml` it will be read from the `MKDOCS_GIT_COMMITTERS_APIKEY` environment variable.